Hadlow Down: History

 They did cast the first cannon.'

 The 'John' referred to is believed to be a French cannon maker by the name of Baude whose family is buried at Wartling on the Pevensey Marshes.
 It is probable that much of the charcoal needed to fire the furnace would have come from charcoal burners living in the area to the south of Hugget's farm and as far as Blackboys.

 Clubs & Societies

-The Horticultural Society is well supported as is the unique Variety Club.